ElizabethA01/Project_Management_AutomatedReminder/README.md

 # AutomatedReminders
-> This is a backend application sends weekly automated reminders to a list of contacts.
+> These are backend Python scripts to send weekly automated timesheet reminders and monthly invoice reminders to a list of contacts working on the project to ensure all the finances are updated and correct.

 ## Table of Contents
 * [General Info](#general-information)